Call for Proposals: Correctional Mental Health Care Conference

 Engage the audience in productive discussions

 Provide practical knowledge, skills and tools that can be employed on the job

 Advance the quality of care provided to patients

 Improve the work life of those engaged in the delivery of care

 Encourage innovation in devising effective approaches and solutions

 The lead presenter will be notified of the selection decision in March.
-Presentations will be scheduled for Saturday and Sunday, July 17-18.
+Presentations will be scheduled for Sunday and Monday, July 31 - August 1.
 Submission of a proposal implies a commitment to attend the conference should your proposal be accepted.
-All speakers will receive a discount on the conference registration fee.
+All speakers receive a discount on the conference registration fee.

 Presentation and speaker information will appear in the preliminary and final programs, and abstracts will appear in the proceedings.
 Each room will be equipped with a podium, microphone, screen, head table and LCD projector.
 Additional audiovisual equipment may be rented at the speaker’s expense.
 AV rental forms will be sent with letters of acceptance.

 Questions?
 Contact us at 773-880-1460 or email@example.com.

 - Brain Injury